Stop the Insanity…Simplify Data Protection

 Cinch I.T. struggled most with unreliable BDR solutions that required expensive and time-consuming maintenance and support.
 Failed backups and server snapshot issues were inundating support, distracting them from more valuable tasks and optimal response times.
 Additionally, pooled storage, inflexible pricing, and confusing backup tiers made it difficult to achieve savings, let alone pass those savings onto clients.
 Instead, there were uncomfortable and potentially damaging conversations about surprise storage overages and fees.

 - 46% client savings on backup

 - 28% reduction in support tickets

 Since Cinch I.T. added Axcient to their franchisees, they have the option to meet multiple use cases with just one solution: endpoint backup, no-appliance BDR, turn-key BDR, and public or private cloud backup.
 Cinch I.T. has increased overall profits and margins by reducing software, administration, support, and training costs.
-With a simple fixed-rate per device, plus unlimited storage and retention included, clients can predict expenses, meet long-term compliance requirements, and rest assured with near-instant recovery.
+With a simple fixed-rate per device, plus with flat-fee pooled storage included, clients can predict expenses, meet long-term compliance requirements, and rest assured with near-instant recovery.

 Check out the comparison below to see how much a typical MSP can save by simplifying their economics with x360Recover D2C:

 See how a simple approach to BCDR can alleviate the consequences of vendor sprawl so that you sleep easy.
 Stop juggling vendors and start growing your business with these proven strategies and solutions to profitability.
 Schedule a 1:1 Demo to learn more, or Start Your Free 14-day Trial Now to see Axcient for yourself.